 This section provides some background information about the Host BRI configuration parameters.
-For complete information about the parameters, see the MAX Reference Guide.
+For complete information about the parameters, see the Reference Guide for your MAX.

 You can configure several profiles in a Host BRI slot and activate a profile when it is needed.
 Each profile's name should be descriptive.